-Handicap International supports actors from NGO members of a consortium that works to improve contingency plans for natural disasters, in order to ensure the needs of people with disabilities and the vulnerable are taken into account in emergency preparation plans and are able to protect themselves in the event of a disaster.
+The organisation trains actors from NGO members of a consortium that aims at improving natural disaster preparation plans.
+The goal is to make sure people with disabilities and the most vulnerable are taken into account in emergency preparation plans, and are able to protect themselves in an emergency.

-No demining work has yet been undertaken, although President Htin Kyaw’s regime recognises the scale of the issue.
-Myanmar remains the only regime in the world to regularly use anti-personnel mines.
+No mine clearance operations have been implemented although the regime of President Htin Kyaw has acknowledged the scale of the problem.
+Myanmar remains the only regime in the world to make regular use of anti-personnel mines.